uditgaurav/test-netlify-action/website/docs/architecture.md

 <img src={require('./assets/portal-arch.jpg').default} width="800" />

-The above picture = architecture of the Litmus.
-At highlevel, Litmus components can be classified into two parts
+The above picture = architecture of the Litmunents can be classified into two parts

 1. Portal
 2. Agents